-The general partner of Red Bird, L.P. is Red Bird GP, Ltd. and the general partner of Blue Bird, L.P. is Blue Bird GP, Ltd. The general partner of Green Bird, L.P. is Green Bird GP, Ltd. Apollo SVF Management, L.P. is the director of each of Red Bird GP, Ltd. and Blue Bird GP, Ltd., and Apollo Value Management, L.P. is the director of Green Bird GP, Ltd. The general partner of Apollo SVF Management, L.P. is Apollo SVF Management GP, LLC, and the general partner of Apollo Value Management, L.P. is Apollo Value Management GP, LLC.
-Apollo Capital Management, L.P. is the sole member and manager of each of Apollo SVF Management GP, LLC.
-The general partner of Apollo Value Management GP, LLC.
-Apollo Capital Management GP, LLC.
-Apollo Management GP, LLC.
-Apollo Management GP, LLC.
-The general partner of Apollo Capital Management GP, LLC.
-Apollo Management Holdings, L.P. is the sole member and manager of each of Apollo Management GP, LLC.
-Apollo Management GP, LLC.
-Apollo Management Holdings, L.P. is the sole member and manager of each of Apollo Management GP, LLC.
-Apollo Management Holdings, L.P. is the sole member and manager of each of Apollo Management GP, LLC.
-Apollo Management GP, LLC.
-Apollo Management Holdings, L.P. is the sole member and manager of each of Apollo Management GP, LLC and Apollo Capital Management GP, LLC, and Apollo Management Holdings, L.P. is the sole member and manager of each of Apollo Management GP, LLC and Apollo Capital Management GP, LLC, and Apollo Management Holdings, L.P. is the sole member and manager of each of Apollo Management Holdings, L.P. is the sole member and manager of each of Apollo Management GP, LLC and Apollo Management GP, LLC and Apollo Management Holdings, L.P. is the sole member and manager of each of Apollo Management GP, LLC and Apollo Management Holdings, L.P. is the sole member
+The general partner of Red Bird, L.P. is Red Bird GP, Ltd. and the general partner of Blue Bird, L.P. is Blue Bird GP, Ltd. The general partner of Green Bird, L.P. is Green Bird GP, Ltd. Apollo SVF Management, L.P. is the director of each of Red Bird GP, Ltd. and Blue Bird GP, Ltd., and Apollo Value Management, L.P. is the director of Green Bird GP, Ltd. The general partner of Apollo SVF Management, L.P. is Apollo SVF Management GP, LLC, and the general partner of Apollo Value Management GP, LLC.
+Apollo Capital Management, L.P. is the sole member and manager of each of Apollo SVF Management GP, LLC and Apollo Value Management GP, LLC.
+The general partner of Apollo Capital Management GP, LLC and Apollo Management Holdings, L.P. is the sole member and manager of each of Apollo Management GP, LLC and Apollo Management Holdings, L.P. is the general partner of Apollo Management Holdings, L.P.

-The sole shareholder of Red Bird GP, Ltd. is Apollo SOMA Advisors, L.P., the sole shareholder of Blue Bird GP, Ltd.. is Apollo SVF Advisors, L.P., and the sole shareholder of Green Bird GP, Ltd. is Apollo Value Advisors, L.P.
+The sole shareholder of Red Bird GP, Ltd. is Apollo SOMA Advisors, L.P., the sole shareholder of Blue Bird GP, Ltd. is Apollo SVF Advisors, L.P., and the sole shareholder of Green Bird GP, Ltd. is Apollo Value Advisors, L.P.
 The general partner of Apollo SOMA Advisors, L.P. is Apollo SOMA Capital Management, LLC, the general partner of Apollo SVF Advisors, L.P. is Apollo SVF Capital Management, LLC, and the general partner of Apollo Value Advisors, L.P. is Apollo Value Capital Management, LLC.
-Apollo Principal Holdings II, L.P. is the sole member and manager of each of Apollo SOMA Capital Management, LLC.
+Apollo Principal Holdings II, L.P. is the sole member and manager of each of Apollo SOMA Capital Management, LLC, Apollo SVF Capital Management, LLC and Apollo Value Capital Management, LLC.
 Apollo Principal Holdings II GP, LLC is the general partner of Apollo Principal Holdings II, L.P.

 AP Charter Holdings, L.P. does not have voting or dispositive power over the shares owned of record by any of the Apollo Partnerships, and none of the Apollo Partnerships have any voting or dispositive power over the shares owned of record by AP Charter Holdings, L.P. or any of the other Apollo Partnerships.
-AP Charter Holdings, L.P. has granted a proxy to Apollo Management VI, L.P. and Apollo Management VI, L.P. to vote the shares of Charter Communications Inc. that AP Charter Holdings, L.P. holds of record.
+AP Charter Holdings, L.P. has granted a proxy to Apollo Management VI, L.P. and Apollo Management VII, L.P. to vote the shares of Charter Communications Inc. that AP Charter Holdings, L.P. holds of record.
 Leon Black, Joshua Harris and Marc Rowan are the principal executive officers and managers of Apollo Management Holdings GP, LLC and Apollo Principal Holdings II GP, LLC, and as such may be deemed to have voting and dispositive powers with respect to the shares that are beneficially owned or owned of record by the Apollo